Hurricane Camille

-Hurricane Camille was an extremely powerful and devastating tropical cyclone that was one of four Category 5 Atlantic hurricanes to make landfall in the contiguous United States, moving ashore in southern Mississippi in August 1969.
+Hurricane Camille was one of the most powerful hurricanes to make landfall in the United States when it hit southern Mississippi in August 1969.
+A devastating tropical cyclone, Camille was one of four Atlantic hurricanes to strike the United States as a Category 5 on the Saffir–Simpson scale, the highest category corresponding to maximum sustained winds (Note: For Atlantic hurricanes, maximum sustained winds refer to the peak wind speed sustained for one minute at 10 m above the ground.) of at least 157 mph.
 The third named storm of the 1969 Atlantic hurricane season, Camille originated as a tropical depression on August 14 south of Cuba from a long-tracked tropical wave.
-Amid favorable conditions, Camille strengthened and struck western Cuba the next day as a Category 2 on the Saffir-Simpson scale.
-After it emerged into the Gulf of Mexico, Camille strengthened further, first into a major hurricane, (Note: A major hurricane is a storm that ranks as Category 3 or higher on the Saffir–Simpson hurricane scale.) and later into a Category 5 hurricane, late on August 16.
-After briefly weakening, the hurricane intensified as it approached the northern gulf coastline, reaching maximum sustained winds of 175 mph and a minimum pressure of 900 mbar as it moved ashore near Bay St. Louis, Mississippi.
-Camille's landfall intensity, as measured by pressure, was the second-lowest recorded for the continental United States, only behind the 1935 Labor Day hurricane.
-Throughout the United States, Camille killed at least 301 people, and contributed to 55 indirect fatalities, most of them from cardiovascular failure.
-The hurricane also caused at least $1.42 billion in damages.
+Amid favorable conditions for development, Camille strengthened and struck western Cuba the next day as a hurricane.
+Upon entering the Gulf of Mexico on August 16, Camille strengthened further, first into a major hurricane, (Note: A major hurricane is a storm that ranks as Category 3 or higher on the Saffir–Simpson hurricane scale.) and then into a Category 5 hurricane, late on August 16.
+After briefly weakening, the hurricane intensified as it approached the northern gulf coastline.
+Early on August 18 as it moved ashore near Bay St. Louis, Mississippi, Camille attained maximum sustained winds of 175 miles per hour (280 kilometres per hour), and a minimum pressure of 900 millibars (26.58 inches of mercury).
+Throughout the United States, Camille killed at least 343 people.
+This included 55 indirect fatalities, mostly from cardiovascular failure.
+The hurricane also caused at least $1.42 billion in damages in the United States, making it the country's most expensive hurricane at the time, surpassing 1965's Hurricane Betsy.
 (Note: All currency totals are unadjusted for inflation.)
-This made it the most expensive hurricane in the country, just ahead of Hurricane Betsy in 1965.